digitalcredentials/dcc-members-oidf/README.md

 ## How to update the test database schema:

 1. On local, update `schema.sql` and `testdata.sql`
-2. On test and prod AWS, update `aws_dynamodb_table items` in `main.tf`
-3. `aws configure` and add in the correct AWS IAM information for the service account
+2. `aws configure` and add in the correct AWS IAM information for the service account
-4. `terraform plan "-target=module.test"` (if fails, run `terraform init`)
+3. `terraform plan "-target=module.test"`
-5. `terraform apply "-target=module.test"`
+4. `terraform apply "-target=module.test"`
-6. Re-run the above section "How to push the latest test database to AWS"
+5. Re-run the above section "How to push the latest test database to AWS"

 ## Other tools used: